vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 # Accessing the Cluster

 To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [CAD research support team](../support) with your:
- *VUW staff username; and
+* Full Name
+* VUW staff username
- *Faculty, School or Institute affiliation.
+* Faculty, School or Institute affiliation.

 If you don't have a VUW staff account, it may still be possible to be given access - please [contact us](../support) to determine options.